aryzach/aryzach.github.io/assistedDying/notes.md

 - I think I am / can be empathetic, but I don't choose to practice it all the time / prioritize, and I think I'm generally not perceived as particularly emapthetic, which is totally ok
 - Can I train myself,to be more empathetic and develop that mindset like I did for engineering?
 Or is it just too dofferent of a skill that it cant be intentionally devolped quite the same?
 Or maybe I was wired to learn engineering more so than empathy

-## Things to do - first steps:
-- get into acquired community.
-Learn culture, see where approriate to talk about this idea
-- obv post op ed, but also reach out to Death with Dignity group
-- really get to know histories of:
-	- assisted dying
-	- death with dignity, both organization and timeline of how the law was passed
-	- history of one of the most recent biggest movements - legalization of marijuana
-- basics of how a law like this would be passed.
-I'm so ignorant of the legal process here
-	- whats the general process
-	- main hurdles for this type of law
-	- costs?
-- talk on twitter about these ideas? both current death with dignity law and future of law for people with severe dementia?
-- reddit groups

-## First momentum steps:
-- talk to people.
-Related groups, business / legal people, and more importantly, old people who want this option for themselves
-- Once I know a lot and can talk about all areas of law, history, currest status, then come up with a first-iteration scope and plan of what a consultation would look like.
-Then talk with people for free at first both for their benefit, to practice, get feedback, and see what they would want as a service

 ## Media strategy
 - if chance to get in bed with a media group presents itself, be skeptical.
 Not because of their intentions (likely good / neutral), but because it might be polarizing / associated with one group.
 Could be damaging long term and make it very hard to avoid it being non-political / bi-partisan
 - might be hard to avoid being on a media platform, and might be limiting to not be.
 Might be better to work with conservatives because they might be the tougher sell, and if I can get their buy in, then it's probably game over.
 This needs to happen prior to ever associating with progressives